Two Oceans Sports Fishing Overview

 Departure times from Hout Bay vary from 6:30 to 7:30.
 We usually depart as close to first light as possible and then travel offshore up to 40 nautical miles, about 70km to the tuna grounds.
 We are in the know as to the tuna movements and where best to go to locate the tuna schools.
-The run out is usually about 90 minutes to 2 hours so we are normally fishing from about 8:30 depending on what time we left harbour.
+The runout is usually about 90 minutes to 2 hours so we are normally fishing from about 8:30 depending on what time we left the harbour.

 Our main target species are Yellowfin tuna and longfin tuna.
 Blue and mako sharks also sometimes take the lines, which we release as well as yellowtail and dorado which one can expect late in summer.
-A rare but possible catch late in summer are striped and black marlin which seem to be getting more and more prevalent off our coast each summer season.
+A rare but possible catch late in summer is striped and black marlin which seem to be getting more and more prevalent off our coast each summer season.

 Inshore Yellowtail and Snoek Fishing

 Many inshore yellowtail and snoek fishing charters are available.
 For half-day charters to Cape Point full use of the boat is required with a maximum of six people.
 In winter 3 hour Hout Bay charters are available for groups of three to six persons.
 For a more private option, two people can book out the Sea Cat for a half-day trip.

 These charters track the schools of yellowtail and snoek along the coastline while during tuna season it is sometimes possible to catch these big beasts.